 Ashley L. Peterson, Blogger & Author

 Welcome!
 My name is Ashley L. Peterson, and I blog under the username ashleyleia.
 Mental health has played a huge role in both my work and personal life for many years.
-I live on the west coast of Canada with my pet guinea pigs, who like to make an appearance on the blog now and again.
+I live in Vancouver, Canada, with my pet guinea pigs, who like to make an appearance on the blog now and again.

 A person living with chronic mental illness

 I have treatment-resistant major depressive disorder, for which I’ve been hospitalized multiple times.
 I’ve had several suicide attempts, which I write openly about.
 I’ve tried a number of different forms of treatment, including electroconvulsive therapy (ECT).
 Medication plays a very important role in managing my illness.

 While I was once able to achieve periods of full remission between episodes of depression, that’s no longer the case.
 Now, I’m continuously affected by symptoms of my illness, and it’s a matter of just trying to manage as best I can.

 I worked as a mental health nurse for 15 years, in both hospital and community settings, before retiring due to disability.
 I have a Bachelor of Science in Nursing from the University of British Columbia, and a Master of Psychiatric Nursing degree from Brandon University.
 For my Master’s thesis, I used a research method called autoethnography to examine my own experience as a nurse with a mental illness in the broader context of nursing culture.
 Three papers based on my thesis work were published in peer-reviewed nursing journals.

 I’m a former pharmacist, and I have a BScPharm from the University of British Columbia.
 Having in-depth knowledge about how medications work contributes to my stance of being strongly pro-medication (as an option, not as something that’s the right fit for everyone).